sandalbanditten/sandalbanditten/README.md

 ## My setup

-For most of my programming needs i use neovim, clang and bash or dash.
+For most of my programming needs i use neovim, clang and zsh or sh->dash.

-If you are interested, [here](https://github.com/sandalbanditten/dotfiles) is my configs.
+If you are interested, [here](https://github.com/sandalbanditten/dotfiles) is my config.

 ## Most Used Languages